YangS-02/YangS-02.github.io/README.md

    - Validates the total mass under the density curve;
    - Produces histograms of eigenvalues and overlays the Marchenko-Pastur density for comparison.
 * Simulation of Marchenko-Pastur Law with a one-factor model:
+### Some words:
+This project is still a work in progress as I continue to refine my analysis.
+The code and results presented here represent key components of my methodology, showcasing how I generate, simulate, and analyze random covariance matrices.
+However, only selected portions of the code and preliminary results are included to provide a focused overview.
 ### Acknowledgments
 Special thanks to Professor Alexander Shkolnik, Assistant Professor at UCSB, for providing foundational guidance and starter code for this project.
 His insights on random matrix theory and its applications were instrumental in shaping this work.